roaaelalfy/LeafClassfication/README.md

    - Regularization (L2 regularization)
    - Learning rate and learning rate scheduler

-4. **TensorBoard Monitoring:**

-   - Utilize TensorBoard to monitor training progress and attach screenshots of training curves (accuracy) to the report.

 5. **Evaluation Function:**
    - Write an evaluation function to assess the model's performance on the train/test set.